Top SEO Ranking Factors

 Content Is Still King

-If you want to rank well on Google’s SERPs for a keyword(s), your pages must carry original, well-researched content that is a value addition to the user.
+If you want to rank well on Google’s SERPs for a keyword(s), your pages must carry original, well-researched content that is a valuable addition to the user.
 If they do not understand what you are telling them, then there will not be repeat visits.
 Besides, the bounce rate will be high (conversely, the dwell time will be low).
 Keep the search intent of the user in mind and think of the different queries/questions they may have about a topic.

 Do a thorough keyword analysis using Google’s Keyword Planner to chalk out effective SEO strategies for various search topics.
 Keeping an eye on what the competition is doing also helps immensely in this regard.
 Make sure to analyze mobile, local and voice search keywords too and include them in your plans.